-On Saturday, 24 March 1832, Symonds Ryder, the nextdoor neighbor to the Johnsons and a disgruntled member, raised a company to go after Joseph and Sidney.
+On Saturday, 24 March 1832, Symonds Ryder, the neighbor next-door to the Johnsons and a disgruntled member, raised a company to go after Joseph and Sidney.
 He was the captain of the local militia, so that was likely why the group looked to him to lead them.
 The group were mostly members upset with the Church, with a few nere-do-wells joining in.
 Eli provided the details about where to find their victims.
 He had earlier "spiked" his brother John's guns (probably by inserting something into the barrels so they wouldn't fire) so they could not be used in defense.
-Another neighbor, Miles Norton, poisoned the Johnson's dog when he traveled to Kirtland for a conference (see JSP, D2:163-179, 223).
+Another neighbor, Miles Norton, poisoned the Johnson's dog that afternoon so it wouldn't bark at them and alert everyone to their presence.